How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Step 6: Sketch Naruto's Arms

-After that, I sketched the basic outline of Naruto's crossed arms.
+After that, I sketched the basic outline of Naruto's crossed arms, which consists mostly of a bunch of straight lines.

 Step 7: Sketch The Basic Shape Of The Rest Of Naruto's Body